New exhibition celebrates ‘Glasgow cultural icon’ Charles Rennie Mackintosh

 Now the life and legacy of Glasgow-born Charles Rennie Mackintosh has been honoured in the biggest ever celebration of the “Glasgow Style” he became synonymous with in the late 19th century.

-Four years in the making, it features more than 250 objects and exhibits, some of which have not been seen in public before or are on display for the first time in decades.

-The show, which also features the work of some of Mackintosh’s key contemporaries, includes stained glass, ceramics, mosaic, furniture and textiles, as well as his own original designs.
+The show, which also features the work of some of Mackintosh’s key contemporaries, includes stained glass, ceramics, mosaic, furniture and textiles, as well as some of his original designs.

-Highlights of the show include architectural drawings for his most celebrated buildings, including at Glasgow School of Art, Scotland Street School, and Hill House, in Helensburgh.
-It also includes original designs, fitting, furniture and even surviving sections of stencilled walls from the famous tearooms designed for entrepreneur Kate Cranston.
+Highlights of the show include architectural drawings for his most celebrated buildings, including at Glasgow School of Art, Scotland Street School, and Hill House in Helensburgh.
+It also includes original designs, fittings, furniture and even surviving sections of stencilled walls from the tea rooms designed for entrepreneur Kate Cranston.

 Some of the most striking work includes posters designed by Mackintosh for the Glasgow Institute of Fine Arts and the Scottish Musical Review.
 The exhibition also includes the chance to see artworks and designs by Mackintosh’s wife, Margaret Macdonald, and her sister Frances.

-The exhibition, which runs until August, is the centrepiece of a year-long celebration of Mackintosh, includes significant loans from Glasgow School of Art and the Victoria and Albert design museum in London.
+The exhibition, which runs until August, is the centrepiece of a year-long celebration of Mackintosh, includes significant loans from Glasgow School of Art and the Victoria & Albert museum in London.
 He will also be honoured in displays at the V&A’s new Dundee museum when it opens in September.

 Kelvingrove exhibition curator Alison Brown said: “This is the biggest exhibition on Mackintosh anywhere for more than 20 years.
 We really wanted to get the civic collection out on display because so much of it just hasn’t been seen before.
 The breadth of the collection spans his entire lifetime, so the exhibition looks at his entire life and work, and also puts him in context to the city and his contemporaries.